gdwoolbert3/gen_buffer/README.md

 ### Partitioned Buffer

-Alternatively, we can use `ExBuffer` in conjunction with Elixir's `PartitionSupervisor` to easily create a partitioned buffer with dynamic flush behavior.
+Alternatively, we could also use `ExBuffer` in conjunction with Elixir's `PartitionSupervisor` to easily create a partitioned buffer with dynamic flush behavior.

 ```elixir
 defmodule PartitionedBuffer do